Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Ever wondered where Sig Sauer scopes are made?

-If you’re considering buying a scope made in the USA, we’ve checked out Sig Sauer scopes for you.
+If you’re considering buying a rifle scope made in the USA, I’ve checked out Sig Sauer scopes for you.

 This article has all the information you need about Sig Sauer manufacturing, history, and a few recommendations.